Kosar1996/Leukocyte_Main_Sep_8/README.md

 just `out.cfg.solid.leukocyte.EL`) — a previously-fixed bug in `apply_leukocyte_prestress_parameters` used to silently discard this override.
-The fix is in place, but this is the kind of thing worth a quick sanity check given it failed silently once already.
+The fix is in place, but this is the kind of thing worth a quick check given it failed silently once already.

 ## Orphaned output files